 Aptly named the 'Velvet Strand', Portmarnock Beach boasts a carpet of sof golden sand that reaches for 5km.
 Walk barefoot along the strand and gaze out at Lambay Island and Ireland’s Eye in the distance.

 The beautiful strand is popular with families and dog walkers all year round and it’s a truly special spot to enjoy a sunrise or sunset over Howth Head.
 Plan a trip to the pretty coastal town of Portmarnock next time you’re in the capital.

 Venture to Dublin’s southside and head to Killiney Beach.
 Take the DART out to the coastal village of Killiney, where you can sit back and enjoy the glorious views of towering sea cliffs and colourful houses dotted among green hills.

 Go for a swim or a stroll and look out to Bray Head and Dalkey Island.
-On a clear day, you might even see the majestic Sugar Loaf mountain in the distance.
-After your trip to the beach head up Killiney Hill, the views from the summit are simply outstanding.
+On a clear day, you might even see the majestic Sugar Loaf Mountain in the distance.
+After your trip to the beach, head up Killiney Hill where the views from the summit are simply outstanding.